ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: support}

 You can expect an average latency less than 100 ms for writes and less than 50 ms for reads for block sizes less than one MB.

+### Can I adjust the performance of my file shares?
+{: faq}
+{: #faq-fs-perf-2}

+Yes, you can increase or decrease IOPS by specifying a different IOPS tier profile or different IOPS value withing a custom IOPS profile.
+There's no outage or lack of access to the storage while adjusting IOPS.
+For more information, see [Adjusting file share IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=ui).

 ## Data security and encryption questions
 {: #file-storage-vpc-security-questions}